evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 The Ford Puma Gen-E is equipped with a single type of steering wheel:

 - **Circular Steering Wheel:** This steering wheel features a flat bottom and top, providing a sporty look and feel.
-It also includes physical buttons and toggle switches, providing intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+It also includes physical buttons and toggle switches, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.
+Optional integrated heating is available for added comfort during cold weather.

 ### Mirrors